-Shorewall is a flexible and powerful high-level interface for the netfilter packet filtering framework inside the 2.4 and 2.6 Linux kernels.
-Behind the scenes, Shorewall uses the standard iptables command to configure netfilter in the kernel.
+Shorewall is a flexible and powerful high-level interface for the netfilter packet filtering framework.
+Netfilter is a standard part of Linux kernels.
+As its building blocks, Shorewall uses iptables and iptables6 commands to configure netfilter.
 All aspects of firewall and gateway configuration are handled through the configuration files located in /etc/shorewall.